Verk-00/Godot-Inspector-Tabs/README.md

 # Features
 - An option for horizontal/vertical tab layout.
 (Can be change in the `editor_settings/interface/inspector/tab_layout`.
 Make sure advanced settings is on)
 - An option to add/remove text and icon on the tabs.
 (Can be change in the `editor_settings/interface/inspector/tab_style`)
+- A Jump-scroll option that didn't hide the properties in different tabs.
+(Can be change in the `editor_settings/interface/inspector/tab_property_mode`)
 - The built-in property filter will search for properties on all tabs.
 - Settings is synced to all projects.
 - Support custom script classes.